 To do that, first, we attach the forsus appliance and then activate it to create the force.
 We attach one end of spring to the bracket of upper teeth and another end to the bracket of lower teeth.

 Now, you see, bone plays a major role in tooth movement.
 So, the density of bone is very important.

 More the density less the tooth movement.
-So, we get slower tooth movement in the lower jaw than in the upper, as bone of the lower jaw is dense.
+So, we get slower tooth movement in the lower jaw than in the upper, as the bone of the lower jaw is dense.

 How to reduce the duration of treatment with forsus spring appliance?

 We should never do that.
 It actually does the opposite, actually, it damage your teeth.
 Excess orthodontic force damages the pulp and root of teeth.
-After that, the tooth becomes loose and need to be extracted.
+After that, the tooth becomes loose and needs to be extracted.
 Or, death of a tooth occurs and the root canal or restoration of a tooth becomes necessary.

 So, we must apply an ideal force to get the best result.
 A qualified orthodontist always performs this.
 So, you don’t need to worry.

 Most of the factors, discussed above, aren’t in our hands.
 But, the thing that you can control is to maintain those springs, maintain oral hygiene and follow your orthodontist’s advice properly.